avibrazil/iOSbackup/README.md

 You should always prefer encrypted backups because they are more secure and include more files from your device.
 Non-encrypted backups do not backup files as Health app database and other preciosities.

+## Donation

+This software is essential for advanced device forensic activities or to anyone in need to dominate and extract full data from an iOS device.

+Please consider donation of any amount in Bitcoin or Ethereum:

+* Bitcoin donation: bc1qerzyzwdnsmpfdkl3lcjgm3rhvvy7svy0p89ndj
+* Ethereum donation: 0x098dADeDDf14382F19d4F5d989fD8734376B0224

+Thank you in advance

 ## Installation

 ```shell